Heegaard Floer homology and maximal twisting numbers: Introduction

 For the other twisting numbers the classification is more complex, and in order to classify these "additional" structures we need to distinguish two different behaviours depending on the graph $G$.
 We say that an indefinite Seifert fibred space $Y_G$ is of \emph{type B} when $G$ contains one of the seven graphs in Figure \ref{Torus} as a subgraph, and of \emph{type A} otherwise.
 These seven special graphs are exactly the only Seifert fibred spaces, whose base orbifold is a sphere, which are torus bundles over a circle, see \cite[Subsection 2.1]{Hatcher}.

 For a manifold of type A we show that there is always at most one additional structure for each $\Spin^c$-structure, and we construct them using the results of Massot \cite{Massot}.
-For one of type B we instead show that additional structures form \emph{pyramids}: for each homotopy class of contact structures, which consists of $\xi_1,...,\xi_k$, then there are $\frac{k(k-1)}{2}$ structures, that we denote by $\xi_{ij}$ for $1\leq i<j\leq k$, with twisting number different from $\overline{\text{tw}}(Y_G)$; note that the number $k$ depends on the choice of the homotopy class which in turn is fixed by the underlying $\Spin^c$-structure.
+For one of type B we instead show that additional structures form \emph{pyramids}: for each homotopy class of contact structures, which consists of $\xi_1,...,\xi_k$ with twisting number $\overline{\text{tw}}(Y_G)$, then there are $\frac{k(k-1)}{2}$ structures, that we denote by $\xi_{ij}$ for $1\leq i<j\leq k$, with twisting number lower than $\overline{\text{tw}}(Y_G)$.
+Note that the number $k$ depends on the choice of the homotopy class which in turn is fixed by the underlying $\Spin^c$-structure, see Section \ref{section:six}.

 The only two infinite families of oppositely oriented Brieskorn spheres whose classification of tight contact structures appears in literature are of type B; namely, these are $-\Sigma(2,3,6k-1)$ for $k\geq2$, which was done by Ghiggini and Van Horn-Morris in \cite{GvHM}, and $-\Sigma(2,3,6k+1)$ for $k\geq1$, which was done by Tosun in \cite{Tosun} by an analogous argument.
 More generally, the count of tight structures is known also for particular surgeries on a singular fibre of $-\Sigma(2,3,6k+1)$, due to Wan \cite{Wan}.
 In Figure \ref{2323} we show the manifold $-\Sigma(2,3,23)$ which belongs to the first family; in this case there are 6 structures, they are all homotopic and belong to the same pyramid.